With a history spanning back millenia, the humble mirror has a rich and versatile past - a story preserved in the antique mirrors we see today.

 These were made by coating glass with a mixture of tin and mercury.

-As a general rule, earlier mirrors tend to be slightly smaller, or with sections of mirrored glass, as there was not the ability to produce single sheets of large glass until the late 18th century.
+As a general rule, earlier mirrors tend to be slightly smaller, or with sections of mirrored glass, as it wasn't possible to produce single sheets of large glass until the late 18th century.

-Only the very wealthy could afford very large panes of glass. .
+As you would expect, only the very wealthy could afford very large panes of glass.

-The success of Venetian mirror makers was such that it was said the French court of Louis XIV sent spies to Venice to steal their secrets.
+The success of Venetian mirror makers was the envy of Europe, to the extent it was said that the French court of Louis XIV sent spies to Venice to steal their secrets.

-The spies must have been successful as France soon became renowned mirror producers in their own right!
+The spies must have been successful as France soon became renowned mirror makers in their own right!

-The French did not keep such a monopoly on their mirror-making secrets, and techniques spread to other countries soon after.
+The French did not keep as tight-lipped as the Venetians about their mirror-making secrets, and techniques spread to other countries soon after.

 In the early 19th century, a new, safer method of mirror-making was invented, using silver nitrate to replace the highly toxic mercury.
 This soon replaced mercury altogether.

 Today we use aluminium in mirrors.
-It’s light and cheaper, and crucially, not poisonous!
+It’s lighter and cheaper, and crucially, not poisonous!

 Earlier mirror frames tend to be made of carved wood or carved wood and gesso.